 That’s three versions in the past 10 days!
 Of course, as the module matures, the pace will slow down a bit, but the above picture shows just how fast can a new version be pushed out when needed.

 Another reason for moving to a new module is the desire to keep Azure AD PowerShell in close alignment with the Graph API.
 This accounts for some of the renames of objects and parameters as compared to the old MSOnline module.
 All the cmdlets themselves have the “AzureAD” prefix now, to reflect the change in the module name and to conform with the Azure PowerShell naming conventions.
 There’s no confirmation at this point whether the team will keep the old cmdlet names as aliases to ensure backward compatibility for your scripts, so you might want to plan accordingly.

 So, how does one get the module then?
 If you are using Windows 10 or have the Windows Management Framework 5.0 installed, all you need to do is run the following cmdlet:

 Install-Module -Name AzureADPreview

-Otherwise, you will have to do some preparation first, as detailed in this Getting started guide.
+Otherwise, you will have to do some preparation first.
 As an example, on a Windows Server 2012 R2 box one might have to download and install the standalone PackageManagement PowerShell Module, then load the PackageManagement and PowerShellGet modules (typically located under C:\Program Files (x86)\WindowsPowerShell\Modules\).
 You will also need to install the NuGet package provider and confirm that you trust the PSGallery package repository.
 Once all the prerequisites are met, you can install the module via the above cmdlet.

 If you have loaded the module or used any of the cmdlets, you will have to restart PowerShell to use the new version, otherwise a simple “Remove-Module” should suffice.